 Any road trip through the rugged Australian outback will be packed with sweeping red desert and wild native flora to soak in from the car window.
-The journey from Perth to Darwin via Brand Highway is no different, and offers the opportunity for a selection of unrivalled side trips that will open any traveller’s eyes.
+The journey from Perth to Darwin via Brand Highway is no different and offers the opportunity for a selection of unrivaled side trips that will open any traveler’s eyes.

 Highway 1 is a network of roads that run all the way around Australia’s coastline.

-For the particular route between Perth, the capital of Western Australia, and Darwin, the capital of the Northern Territory, travellers will need to begin their journey on the road known as Brand Highway.
+For the particular route between Perth, the capital of Western Australia, and Darwin, the capital of the Northern Territory, travelers will need to begin their journey on the road known as Brand Highway.

 Starting off from the Perth city, you will make your way to the coastal city of Geraldton.
-Simply head north along Brand Highway, in the direction away from the Atlantic coast.
+Simply head north along Brand Highway.
 The scenic views as you travel along the coast-straddling highways will cause most people to stop for photographs.

 Once you arrive in Geraldton, the next destination to head for is Carnarvon, another coastal town which resides at the mouth of Gascoyne River.
 After Geraldton, the Brand Highway becomes the North-West Coastal Highway.

 To prevent driver’s fatigue, it’s always a good idea to stop in as many towns as you feel you need to.
 Carnarvon is equipped with dining options, recreational facilities such as parks and reserves, which are perfect for leg-stretching, and accommodation.

 Upon leaving Carnarvon, you need to head south to re-enter the North-West Coastal Highway.
 Once you’ve safely joined the highway, head towards the large town of Port Headland.
 This will be in a northeastern direction.

 From here, take the Great Northern Highway to the major coastal city of Broome.